drewhosford/unit-test-instructions/README.md

 In the examples above, notice that through creative use of CamelCase and underscores, I can now easily use a script to read by unit test file and generate the following requirements

 * REQ-001: Given the login view has loaded,  then username and password textfields and a login button shall be displayed and no errors shall be displayed
-* REQ-002: Given valid credentials are provided, when the login button is tapped, then it shall attempt to login
+* REQ-002: Given valid credentials are provided, when the login button is tapped, then the home screen shall display
 * REQ-003: Given an invalid email is provided, when the login button is tapped, then it shall display an error communicating that the email is invalid
 * REQ-004: Given a password that does not have a capital letter, when the login button is tapped, then it shall display an error communicating that the password needs to have a captial letter
 * REQ-005: Given a password that does not have a lowercase letter, when the login button is tapped, then it shall display an error communicating that the password needs to have a lowercase letter